Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Results

 \subsection{ML Support for Automated IoT Traffic Collection}

-We use machine learning along with the IoT traffic captured from the Echo-Show5 to verify the correlation between button presses and captured packets (Section~\ref{sec:mlmethod}).
-Confidently associating captured packets with particular button presses strongly indicates that the collected packets were triggered by the automated button presses.
-This further supports the ability of our automated interaction method to produce traffic containing information about device behavior that would be useful for network, security, or privacy research.
+We used machine learning, along with the IoT traffic captured from the Echo-Show5, to verify the correlation between button presses and captured packets as described in Section~\ref{sec:mlmethod}.
+The success of our machine learning model further supports the ability of our automated interaction method to produce traffic containing information about device behavior that would be useful for network, security, or privacy research.

-We train and test a machine learning model (random forest classifier) on the Echo-Show5 data instead of the traffic from the Sensi-Thermostat, because the Sensi-Thermostat produced such a small amount of traffic (41 packets) that 1) it is easy to visually verify correlations between traffic spikes and the button presses (Section~\ref{sec:results-visual}) and 2) there is not enough data to train a ML model.
-In comparison, the Echo-Show5 produced significantly more captured traffic with our permutation-based interaction sequences (8391 packets).
+We performed the machine learning evaluation using the Echo-Show5 data instead of the Sensi-Thermostat data because the Sensi-Thermostat produced such a small amount of traffic (41 packets) that 1) it is easy to visually verify correlations between traffic spikes and button presses (Section~\ref{sec:results-visual}) and 2) there is not enough data to train an ML model.
+In comparison, the Echo-Show5 produced sufficient traffic for random forest training (8391 packets).

-We labeled each packet in the collected Echo-Show5 traffic with the number of the button most likely responsible for it being sent (Section~\ref{sec:mlmethod}) as shown in Figure~\ref{fig:alexa_ml_io}.
-We randomly split the button-labeled Echo-Show5 traffic into train/test sets with the ratio of 0.75/0.25 and conducted a grid search using the training data to obtain the optimal hyperparameters for random forest classifier.
-We then tested the classifier with the optimal hyperparameters on the test set and recorded the test scores with ``micro,'' ``macro,'' and ``weighted'' averaging options\footnote{Averaging options: (1) micro: all samples are weighted equally; (2) macro: all classes are weighted equally; (3) weighted: each individual class's contribution to the averaged score is weighted by its relative cardinality.} (Table~\ref{tab:scores}).
+We labeled each packet in the Echo-Show5 traffic with the number of the button most likely responsible for it being sent (Figure~\ref{fig:alexa_ml_io}).
+We randomly split the labeled traffic into 75\%/25\% training/test sets and conducted a grid search using the training data to choose hyperparameters for the random forest classifier.
+Training the classifier took only a few seconds using the scikit-learn library.
+We then tested the classifier on the test set and recorded the precision, recall, and $F_1$ scores, weighting each button's contribution to the average score by its relative cardinality in the test set.

-We repeated this training and testing process 50 times using the captured traffic as described in Section~\ref{sec:mlmethod}.
-All average F\textsubscript{1}, precision, and recall scores are approximately 0.96 with variances less than 1.0e-4, illustrating strong correlation between robotic arm button presses and the captured traffic.
+We repeated this training and testing process 50 times using the Echo-Show5 traffic as described in Section~\ref{sec:mlmethod}.
+All average precision, recall, and $F_1$ scores were approximately 0.96 with variances less than 1.0e-4, demonstrating a strong correlation between the device's network behavior and the robotic arm button presses (Table~\ref{tab:scores}).